 Georgia’s Foreign Trade Up 16.2% in January-October 2023

-On November 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 16.2% in January-October 2023 compared to the corresponding period of the previous year, reaching USD 17, 786.1 million.
+On November 20, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-October 2023, Georgia’s foreign trade increased by 16.2% compared to the corresponding period of the previous year, totaling $17.8 billion in value.

+During the same period, exports from Georgia increased by 12.5% to $5.1 billion, while imports rose by 17.8% to $12.7 billion.
+As a result, the country’s negative trade balance was $7.6 billion, representing 42.6% of its foreign trade turnover.

 Also Read: